dflaten/JavaPractice/DataStructuresAndAlgorithms/Backtracking/Backtracking.md

     }
     /**
      * Recursive function which solves the N Queen Problem.
-     * TODO: Understand how this works
     */
     public static void solveNQueensRec(int n, List<Integer> solution, int row, List<List<Integer>> results) {
+        /**
-        // Base Case
+         * Base Case
-        // if the row passed in is equal to the number of queens we are solving
+         * If the row passed in is equal to the number of queens we are solving
-        // for then all queens have been placed. if (row == n) {
+         * for then all queens have been placed since we started placing at 0.
+        */
+        if (row == n) {
             results.add(solution);
             return;
         }
-        // Iterate through all the columns in the row. for (int i = 0; i<n; i++) {
+        // Iterate through all the columns in the row. for (int column = 0; column < n; column++) {
+            /**
-            //Determine if placing at the i'th column is a valid mvoe boolean valid = isValidMove(row, i, solution);
+            * Determine if placing at the i'th column is a valid move.
+If there
+            * is no valid move we do not continue to check further columns.
+            * This check is what helps us do our "backtracking."
+            */
+            boolean valid = isValidMove(row, column, solution);
             if (valid) {
-                //If valid, add the solution...
+                //If valid, add the position of the queen to the solution solution.set(row, column);
-                solution.set(row, i);
                 solveNQueensRec(n, solution, row + 1, results);
             }
         }